What to look for in a college or university

 Not sure about your major?
 That's very common, and it's likely that you won't have your future decided before you have to choose your college or university.
 Be sure the school you choose is accredited and reputable as it will be a reflection of the rigor you experienced as a student.

 Visit campus (physically or virtually)

 Once you’ve completed your online research, you should try to set up a tour of the university.
-In response to COVID-19, many universities have moved to virtual visits, but some universities, like the University of Northern Iowa, offer socially distanced campus visit days.
+In response to COVID-19, many universities moved to virtual visits, but some universities, like the University of Northern Iowa, offer socially distanced campus visit days.
 When visiting the campus, take note of the atmosphere.
 Does it feel welcoming?
 Can you see yourself interacting with the students and faculty?

 While you are on campus, ask if you can meet with the particular faculty member or member of the department you are interested in.
 They are more likely to remember you should you decide to attend that school, which will give you the benefit of knowing someone on campus.
 You should also ask if the college or department offers any scholarships in your area of interest or has any student work opportunities.
 If they do, be sure to ask if there is an application you can get while you are there.

 Take a tour of the college town

 Many universities have a strong connection with their community.
 It’s important to explore the college town to be sure it offers the off-campus opportunities you’re expecting from your college experience.
 Where is the campus located in proximity to grocery stores, restaurants and nightlife?
 How about internet connectivity and cellular service?
 For example, Cedar Falls, Iowa provides gigabit internet speeds to residents, including students at the University of Northern Iowa.